loveencounterflow/pipestreams/pipestreams-manual/chapter-00-intro.md

   blurred, and one can, for example, just as well say that a particular event is 'coming down the stream' or 'coming down the pipeline'.

-### API Naming and Conventions

-`PS.pull pipeline...`

 ### Equivalence Rules

-The power of streams—and by streams I mean primarily [`pull-stream`](http://pull-stream.github.io/)s on which PipeStreams is built—comes from the abstractions it provides.
+The power of streams—and by streams I mean primarily [`pull-stream`](http://pull-stream.github.io/)s on which PipeStreams is built—comes from the abstractions they provide.
 In programming, *functions* are such powerful abstractions because when you take a chunk of code and make it a function with a name and a call signature, all of a sudden you have not only a piece of code that you can pass around and invoke, you can also put that